s1mpson/prettier-config/readme.md

 ## Highlights

-- Prints single quotes instead of double quotes (_including inside of JSX_)
+- Prints double quotes instead of single quotes (_including inside of JSX_) — MUCH less character escaping
 - Prints trailing commas where possible (_excluding function parameters and calls_)
 - Prints single attribute per line in HTML, Vue and JSX
-- Removes semicolons at the ends of statements
+- Adds semicolons at the ends of statements — _This proved to be a great visual cue_

 ## Install